The dollar, bank leverage and the deviation from covered interest parity

 BIS Working Papers No 592

 We document the triangular relationship formed by the strength of the US dollar, cross-border bank lending in dollars and deviations from covered interest parity (CIP).
 A stronger dollar goes hand-in-hand with bigger deviations from CIP and contractions of cross-border bank lending in dollars.
 Differential sensitivity of CIP deviations to the strength of the dollar can explain cross-sectional variations in CIP arbitrage profits.
-Underpinning the triangle is the role of the dollar as proxy for the shadow price of bank leverage.
+We argue that underpinning the triangle is the role of the dollar as proxy for the shadow price of bank leverage.

 JEL classification: F3, G1, G2